 ODH enforces regulations on abortion clinics, inspects nursing homes, tracks health data, monitors lead poisoning and more.
 It also is in charge of preventing, monitoring and responding to infectious disease outbreaks.

-Ohio is in the midst of a statewide hepatitis A outbreak, with 1,819 confirmed cases from a one-year-old to an 84-year-old.
+Ohio is in the midst of a statewide hepatitis A outbreak, with 1,819 confirmed cases from a 1-year-old to an 84-year-old.
 The viral liver disease has left seven people dead and 1,140 hospitalized.

 In January, the state’s epidemiologist Sietske de Fijter said counties that were initially hit hard and started prevention efforts have seen cases slowing though in areas that weren’t hit as hard initially and didn’t start prevention efforts as early, the rate of new cases is still on the rise.